 Early Library History circa 1899-1979

 The earliest lending library in Coffeyville had no permanent location and was a project of the regional Chautauqua Club affiliated with the Chautauqua Institution.
 That club then organized the “Current Club” in Coffeyville which contracted and facilitated a traveling library from the Kansas Traveling Libraries Commission.
-Kansas was one of the pioneers in the adoption of a “traveling library,” whereby books were provided to communities which did not have public libraries.
-This was a great leap forward for a community of our size allowing the public access to a lending library at a time before radio when printed books and newspapers where the only source of mass communication from around the nation and the world.
+Kansas was one of the pioneers in the adoption of a “traveling library,” whereby books were provided to communities that did not have public libraries.
+This was a great leap forward for a community of our size, allowing the public access to a lending library at a time before radio when printed books and newspapers were the only sources of mass communication from around the nation and the world.

-In February, 1906, four women’s clubs joined together to form the “Federation of Women’s Clubs” that group assumed the great responsibility of providing a library with a permanent location.
-Annual membership tickets of $1.00 ($25.00 in 2011 Dollars) were sold to provide funds for book purchases.
-In April 1910, $5,000 in bonds were given voter approval to purchase a library site (appox 100,000.00 in 2011 dollars).
+In February 1906, four women’s clubs joined together to form the “Federation of Women’s Clubs”, that group assumed the responsibility of providing a library with a permanent location.
+Annual membership tickets of $1.00 (approx. $33.00 in 2023) were sold to provide funds for book purchases.
+In April 1910, $5,000 in bonds were given voter approval to purchase a library site (approx. $157,000.00 in 2023).

-In April, 1910, a library board was appointed with the charge of constructing and operating a public library for the city.
+In April 1910, a library board was appointed with the charge of constructing and operating a public library for the city.
 A letter was written to Andrew Carnegie requesting funding for library construction.
-On January 6, 1911, James Bertram responded for Carnegie with an offer of $25,000 (500,00.00 in 2011) for construction of a building provided the city maintain support in the amount of $2,500 per year (56,000.00 in 2011).
-On February 2, 1911 the city commissioners passed a resolution to establish a library and support it by a tax levy.
+On January 6, 1911, James Bertram responded for Carnegie with an offer of $25,000 (approx. $787,000.00 in 2023) for the construction of a building provided the city maintain support in the amount of $2,500 per year ($79,000.00 in 2023).
+On February 2, 1911, the city commissioners passed a resolution to establish a library and support it with a tax levy.

 Coffeyville Public Library 1979 – Present

-By 1965, it had become evident the aging Carnegie building could no longer house the growing the collection nor provide the expanded services then being provided.
+By 1965, it had become evident the aging Carnegie building could no longer house the growing collection, nor provide the expanded services then being provided.
 The library was placed under the Urban Renewal Project in April 1968, as part of the downtown renewal effort.
-The project was transferred to the Community Development Program in October, 1975, and construction on a new 14,000 sq. ft. library building began in January, 1978.
-The library moved to the new site and opened in July, 1979.
+The project was transferred to the Community Development Program in October 1975, and construction on a new 14,000 sq. ft. library building began in January 1978.
+The library moved to the new site and opened in July 1979

-The Coffeyville Public Library building offers a 65 seat meeting room, a separate children’s area with a tiered amphitheater for story hours, and two reader’s lounges.
-16 computers are available for public use.
-A DVD collection, and audio book collection have been added since the new library opened, and.
-The genealogy section provides microfilm readers and over a 1,000 volume collection for family research.
-A small archival/storage addition was built in 1998.
+The Coffeyville Public Library building offers a 65-seat meeting room, a separate children’s area with a tiered amphitheater, a teen section, and two reader’s lounges.
+18 computers are available for public use.
+The library now offers a collection of audiobooks, movies, video games, and technological equipment.
+The genealogy section provides microfilm readers and over a 1,000-volume collection for family and local research.